rocketlend/protocol/README.md

 ### Structs

-- `ProtocolState`
-  - `fees`: unclaimed RPL owed to the protocol
-  - `feeNumerator`: current protocol fee for new pools
-  - `address`: admin (that can claim protocol fees and change the rate)
-  - `pending`: pending address used when changing the admin address

 - `PoolParams` (per pool id)
   - `lender`: identifier (non-negative integer) of the pool owner
   - `interestRate`: attoRPL (i.e. RPL wei) per RPL borrowed per second (before the loan end time)
   - `endTime`: seconds after the Unix epoch when the loan ends
-  - `protocolFee`: protocol fee numerator as locked in at pool creation

 - `PoolState` (per pool id)
   - `available`: amount of RPL available to be borrowed or returned to the lender